 c.
-A 41 man utilities detachment has been assigned in GS role.
+A 41 man utilities detachment has been assigned in the GS role.

 d.
-The 45th Engr Group has been assigned up to 100% responsibility for 26 kilometers of Route 1 in the south in the Corps Sector.
+The 45th Engr Group has been assigned supporting responsibility for 26 kilometers of Route 1 in the southern I Corps Sector.

 e.
-An equivalent of one battalion of non-army engineers have accepted construction responsibility of 21 base development projects (Standard 2 construction).
-Design and lay-out must be provided with requests for construction.
+An equivalent of one battalion of non-Army engineers have accepted construction responsibility of 21 development projects (Standard 2 construction).
+Design and layout? must be provided with requests for construction.

-The above-listed "augmentations" reveal the degree of flexibility that original planning was based on.
-The combat engineer force provided by the originally designed engineer force proved to be sufficient, less the ability to produce rock.
-However, the more refined, base development requirements, combined with an expanded Route 1 upgrading program, forced the other augmentations listed above.
-All the activities of the augmented force are minutely coordinated, and planned by the original staff of the Task Force Engineer Battalion.
+The above-listed "augmentation" reveal the degree of austerity that original planning was based on.
+The combat engineers ?rce provided by the originally designed engineer force proved to be sufficient less the ability to produce rock.
+However, the ? refined, base development requirements, combined with an expanded Route 1 upgrading program, forced the other augmentations listed above.
+All the activities of the augmented force are monitored, coordinated, and planned by the original staff of the Task Force Engineer Battalion.
 There are currently 62 projects either in work or in planning which will ultimately be simultaneously constructed by the equivalent of 13 separate engineer companies and self help.
-Most of these projects must be completed by 15 November in order to provide minimum mission readiness.
-The design of this program is roughly equivalent to that carried on by an Engineer Group which possesses a minimum of three battalion staffs plus a group staff.
-These staffs would possess anywhere from one to four complete engineering sections dependant on the type (combat or construction) engineer units assigned.
+Most of these projects must be completed by 15 September in order to provide minimum monsoon readiness.
+The scope of this program is roughly equivalent to that carried on by an Engineer Group which possesses a minimum of three battalion staffs plus a group staff.
+These staffs would posses anywhere from one to four complete engineering sections dependent on the type (combat or construction) engineer units assigned.

 OBSERVATION: (C) Task Force Oregon has no engineering section.
-The Task Force Engineer Battalion has a limited assigned capability and a single survey team.
+The Task Force Engineer Battalion has a limited design ?capability and a single survey team.
 The requirement to plan, monitor, and coordinate the activities of this urgently required program is far beyond the capability of the Task Force Engineer Staff.
 Where possible, back-up support should be assigned, or, the Task Force Engineer Staff be augmented as follows:

-SUBJECT: Operational Report for Quarterly Period Ending 31 July 1967.
-(RCS-CSFOR-65) (U)
+SUBJECT: Operational Report for Quarterly Period Ending 31 July 1967 (RCS-CSFOR-65) (RI) (U)

 - a.
 Two survey teams with equipment and vehicles. - b.
 Two cartographic draftsmen with equipment. - c.
-One design engineer. - e.
-Two enlisted construction specialists to perform materials takeoff. - f.
-Three supply expeditors and material control personnel with two $\frac{1}{2}$ ton trucks. - g.
+One design engineer. - e. [sic] Two enlisted construction specialists to perform material takeoff. - f. three supply expediters and material control personnel with two 1/4 ton trucks. - g.
 One Engineer Captain to provide overall supervision.